evanx/redishub/README.md

 #### How to register an account

+Chat `/signup` to `@redishub_bot` on https://web.telegram.org.
+That will propose an `openssl` script for `bash.`

-I haven't yet built a typical SaaS web site with signup, signin with Github, etc. Nevertheless one must be able to identify and alert users for operational reasons, e.g. send a monthly usage report.
+I haven't yet built a typical SaaS web site (yet) with signup, signin with Google, etc.

 Currently, your Telegram username is used for your private RedisHub account name.
-See documentation: https://github.com/evanx/rquery.

 #### Why Telegram.org?